Australian Conference on Rock Mechanics 2026

 Keynote Speakers

-Dr Seokwon Jeon ISRM President; Professor, Department of Energy Resources Engineering, Seoul National University
+Prof. Seokwon Jeon ISRM President; Seoul National University, South Korea

 Rock Fragmentation: Theories and Applications